 - The Effective Date is usually 30 days past the Enrollment Date.

-- Click Menu Options, then select Billing to open the Billing Details.
+- Click Menu Options, then select Billing.

 - Identify the Bill Date, Bill Amount, and Gap Amount.

-- Click Exit to close screen.
+- Click Exit to close the screen.

 - Back on the Enrollment screen, click Payment.
 The Make A Selection pop-up will display.